-Marissa Cabrera is a producer for KPBS Midday Edition.
-More recently, she helped present local newscasts, interviews and features as the Newscast Producer for KPBS' Morning Edition.
+Marissa Cabrera is a producer for KPBS Midday Edition and had previously served as a Newscast Producer for KPBS' Morning Edition.

 Before joining KPBS she reported on Vatican affairs, social, and cultural issues in Rome, Italy.
 She also contributed to a documentary on sex abuse in the Catholic Church.